-The costs of attending the Silicon Valley Program are estimated to be greater than $27,648 per semester for the academic year 2014-1015.
-These costs may change, so check back frequently, or consult with the program director.
-In addition to tuition, room charges, and a student activity fee, which will be charged by Claremont McKenna College, each student must budget for food, transportation to the program, transportation within the program, and sundry expenses.
-These costs will vary with many variables, so consult with the program director to determine the best way of budgeting for these expenses.
+For Spring 2017, the costs of attending the Silicon Valley Program are estimated to be greater than $33,350 per semester.
+These costs may change, so check back frequently.
+In addition to tuition and housing, each student must budget for food, transportation to the program, transportation within the program, and miscellaneous expenses.

 Students from Claremont McKenna College will be billed the amounts enumerated above through the student billing process.
-All other charges will should be budgeted by the student and his/her family accordingly.
-The College will NOT charge for regular Board and will not be responsible for food costs during the semester.
-The SVP does pay for lunches during the Saturday classes.
+All other charges should be budgeted by the student and his/her family accordingly.
+The College will NOT charge for regular Board and will not be responsible for food costs during the semester, other than those previously mentioned.

 Students from the other Claremont Colleges will be billed from their home college.
 Consult with your college's student accounts professional for more accurate information.

 Students may be compensated for their work at an internship, but compensation is not guaranteed.
 The ability for students to be paid will depend upon a number of factors including each college's policy and each employer's budget.
 For budgeting purposes, the average hourly wage is $18/hour for 35-40 hours/week and 14-15 weeks in the semester, or a gross compensation of approximately $8,820.

 Students and their families should consult with your college's financial aid professionals to fully understand the impact of any compensation on future financial aid packages.
 These salaries are subject to regular income taxes, and will likely affect any financial aid awarded in the future.
 When compensated, students tend to earn far more then they typically earn for on-campus jobs.
 Students should take their future financial aid into consideration when accepting an internship.

 For additional information, consult with the program director.